 c) Captains' Meeting - A Team Representative must attend the Captains' meeting in order to confirm entry of a team in that league/tournament event.
 General rules, schedules, captain's responsibilities and other pertinent information will be discussed at that meeting.
 In all leagues, the top 60% of teams from the previous season are given the first right for re-admittance into the league (based on order of regular season finish).
+This rule has been suspended by the Intramural Sport Council for the 2022-23 season while it is re-written for clarity.
 The remaining places will be filled via a ballot process.
 In women's leagues, the IM Office reserves the right to move the previous season's champion up to a higher division unless there is a cost recovery involved.

-Note: If a team misses a Captains' Meeting and have not given written regrets to Intramural Office staff a minimum of 24 hours prior to the meeting, the team will be subject to the following penalties:

-- i) Fine of \$35 - ii) If the fine is not paid within 48 hours, the team is removed from the league.
+- Note: If a team misses a Captains' Meeting and have not given written regrets to Intramural Office staff a minimum of 24 hours prior to the meeting, the team will be subject to the following penalties: - i) Fine of \$35 ii) If the fine is not paid within 48 hours, the team is removed from the league.
 The Intramural Office will make every effort as a courtesy, where possible, to notify the reps/captains of the missed meeting.
-However, the onus is on the reps/captains to obtain this information. - d) Player Registration Form A complete list of players' names, signatures and membership numbers must be submitted to the Intramural Office before the team's second league game.
+However, the onus is on the reps/captains to obtain this information.

+- d) Player Registration Form A complete list of players' names, signatures and membership numbers must be submitted to the Intramural Office before the team's second league game.
 Teams failing to do so may be penalized as having played an ineligible player.
 A complete roster must also be entered into IM Leagues for accurate record keeping prior to any player playing their first game. - e) Adding Players Additional players may be added to a team at any time by filling out an additional player registration form.
 All such additional forms must be submitted to the Intramural Office prior to the individual participating (through the Team Representatives).
-Note that the additional player must also be added to the IM Leagues roster prior to playing as well. - f) The IM office reserves the right to move any team that finishes the regular season in first place, and also wins the championship, up to a higher division in the next season.
+Note that the additional player must also be added to the IM Leagues roster prior to playing as well. - The IM office reserves the right to move any team that finishes the regular season in first place, f) and also wins the championship, up to a higher division in the next season.
 This rule applies only to teams representing a recognized college or faculty unit.
 Exceptions are made if a) the college/faculty already has a team in the higher division or b) it will necessitate the college/faculty paying a higher cost recovery fee.
 In women's leagues, the team that wins a championship must move up to a higher division (if available) in the following season.